basecamp/bc3-api/sections/comments.md

 Update a comment
 ----------------

-* `PUT /buckets/1/comments/2.json` allows changing content of the message with an ID of `2` in the Basecamp with ID `1`.
+* `PUT /buckets/1/comments/2.json` allows changing content of the message with an ID of `2` in the project with ID `1`.

 This endpoint will return `200 OK` with the current JSON representation of the message if the update was a success.
 See the [Get a comment](#get-a-comment) endpoint for more info on the payload.
 The `Location` header will contain a URL to the HTML version of the updated comment.